Alyson M. Leone - New Jersey Business Law Attorney

 Alyson Leone is Counsel on the Healthcare Team and Business Law Team.
-Her practice includes the representation of healthcare professionals, group practices, hospitals, ambulatory care facilities, ambulatory surgery centers and nursing homes.
-Ms. Leone advises on corporate transactional matters such as the formation and structure of healthcare entities, joint ventures, shareholder and employment agreements and licensure compliance.
-Her work regularly involves analysis of federal and state statutes and regulations, including Board of Medical Examiners regulations, licensing standards, JCAHO standards, HIPAA, fraud and abuse laws, anti-kickback laws and self-referral laws.
+Her practice includes the representation of Physicians, Medical Practices, Ambulatory Surgery Centers, Registered Surgical Practices, Hospitals, Dentists, Dental Practices, Medical and Dental Management Companies, and Nursing Homes.
+Ms. Leone advises on corporate transactional matters such as the formation and structure of healthcare entities, joint ventures, shareholder, operating and employment agreements and licensure compliance.
+Her work regularly involves analysis of federal and state statutes and regulations, including New Jersey Board of Medical Examiners regulations, licensing standards, HIPAA, fraud and abuse laws, anti-kickback laws and self-referral laws.

-Ms. Leone also practices general corporate law, including formation and structure of business entities, negotiating and drafting contracts, stock and asset acquisitions and general corporate counseling.
+Ms. Leone also practices general corporate law, including formation and structure of business entities, negotiating and drafting contracts, ownership and asset sales and acquisitions and general corporate counseling.

-Ms. Leone is a member of the New Jersey State Bar Association’s Health and Hospital Law Section and Business Law Section, the American Health Lawyers Association (“AHLA”), the Middlesex County Bar Association and the American Bar Association.
-She is currently serving as the Vice Chair of Educational Programs of the Accountable Care Organization (“ACO”) Task Force of the AHLA; Region Leader for the AHLA’s Corporate Practice of Medicine Project; and Chair of the Publications Committee of the New Jersey State Bar Association’s Health and Hospital Law Section.
+Ms. Leone is currently serving as Secretary and Director of the New Jersey State Bar Association’s Health and Hospital Law Section and is a member of the Business Law Section.
+She is Vice Chair of the American Health Lawyers Association (“AHLA”) Physician Organizations Practice Group.
+She is also a member of the Middlesex County Bar Association.
+She previously served as the Vice Chair of Educational Programs of the Accountable Care Organization (“ACO”) Task Force of the AHLA; Region Leader for the AHLA’s Corporate Practice of Medicine Project; and Chair of the Publications Committee of the New Jersey State Bar Association’s Health and Hospital Law Section.

 Area of Emphasis: